-Led by the Audit and Corporate Governance Committee and the Board's independent directors, the Board discharges its responsibilities related to compensation of Lifeway's executive officers and administers our incentive and equity compensation plans.
+Led by the Audit and Corporate Governance Committee in 2019 and through May 2020 and the Board's independent directors, the Board discharged its responsibilities related to compensation of Lifeway's executive officers and administers our incentive and equity compensation plans.
 The Board also evaluates non-employee director compensation.
 In addition, the Board is responsible for conducting a periodic risk evaluation of Lifeway's compensation practices, policies, and programs.